Ahmad bin Yahya: The king's relationship with the Jews of Yemen

-Imam Ahmad permitted his Jewish subjects to immigrate to Palestine during the height of the Arab–Israeli conflict in 1948.
+Imam Ahmad permitted his Jewish subjects to immigrate to Palestine during the height of the Arab–Israeli conflict, in which he committed a small expeditionary force, in 1948.
 In May 1949, Imam Ahmad announced that any Jew who wanted to leave Yemen would be permitted to do so, on three conditions: that he reimburse any debts, first and foremost, the poll-tax known as the jizya; that he sell his property; and, that if he were a skilled artisan, that he teach his profession to local Yemeni Arab citizens.
 The Imam's decision was met with surprise, both in terms of its religious and political implications.
 Jews who complained to the Imam that they were unable to sell their property were reportedly given advice on how they might dispense of their property and make good their journey.

 His announcement prompted a mass exodus of Jews, dubbed "The Immigration 'On Eagles' Wings'," which took place from June 1949 until September 1950.
 During this time some 50,000 Yemeni Jews moved to Israel, including those who immigrated in December 1948.

 Death and immediate aftermath

-On September 19, 1962, Ahmad died in his sleep.
-Ahmad bin Yahya's oldest son, Muhammad al-Badr was proclaimed Imam and King and took the title of al-Mansur, but a week later rebels shelled his residence, Dar al-Bashair, in the Bir al-Azab district of Sana'a, and set up a republic.
-In 1962, a coup led by a group of nationalist officers deposed al-Badr, and the Yemen Arab Republic (YAR) was proclaimed under the leadership of Abdullah al-Sallal.
+On 19 September 1962, Ahmad died in his sleep.
+Ahmad bin Yahya's oldest son, Muhammad al-Badr was proclaimed Imam and King and took the title of al-Mansur, but a week later rebels shelled his residence, Dar al-Bashair, in the Bir al-Azab district of Sana'a.
+A coup led by a group of nationalist officers deposed al-Badr, and the Yemen Arab Republic (YAR) was proclaimed under the leadership of Abdullah al-Sallal.